Maintaining H-1B Status

 - A valid I-797 Approval Notice (from the petition filed with United States Citizenship & Immigration Services –USCIS)

-- When traveling, please contact Academic Employment Services, we can provide a travel letter from the University
+- Before traveling, please contact Risk Management, we can provide you with a travel letter from the University

 If I move my residence in the United States, does the government require me to do anything?

 Yes, you must update your local residence address within 10 days of a move.